Affine quiver Schur algebras and $p$-adic $GL_n$: Affine Schur algebra

 \section{Affine Schur algebra}

-In this section we recall the {\it (affine) Schur algebra} in the version as introduced in \cite{V} and construct a faithful representation for this algebra as well.
+In this section we recall the {\it (affine) Schur algebra} and construct a faithful representation for this algebra as well.
 We describe in detail the basis used by Vign\'eras.
 These two tools allow us to give an alternative basis together with a set of algebra generators more in the spirit of the geometric basis of the quiver Schur algebra from \cite{SW}.
 This will then finally allow us to connect the two algebras in the last section.

 \begin{definition} The (affine) Schur algebra $\cS$ is defined as